clearlinux/telemetrics-backend/README.md

 [Flask-Migrate](https://flask-migrate.readthedocs.io/en/latest/).
 Upon initial
-install of telemetrics-backend, the first migration will be applied, and any additional migrations in the `telemetryui/migrations/versions/` directory will be applied in sequence and upgrade the `telemdb` schema to the latest version.
+install of telemetrics-backend, the first migration will be applied, and any additional migrations in the `telemetryui/migrations/versions/` directory will be applied in sequence and upgrade the `telemetry` schema to the latest version.

 To create a new migration, you can follow the steps below: